-Is your hard drive not being recognised?
+Is your hard drive not detected?

 - If it is the internal drive hosting the operating system, safely power down the machine, carefully disconnect the drive and plug it into another PC in order to proceed with the recovery in a secure manner.

 - If your device is a memory card for a smartphone, tablet or camera, the best option is to purchase an adaptor and to plug it in a PC.

 Sometimes our storage devices like hard disks or memory cards are not recognised by the operating system, making it impossible to access our professional or personal data.
 Here is some essential advice about what to do when a drive is not recognised.

 For traditional electromagnetic hard drives, many types of failures can occur.
 First and foremost, the defective areas of the hard drive, linked to usage or physical damage, can cause errors and missing files/folders.

 When the damaged areas are found in the hard drive's file system, you will be prompted to format the partition, which you should not do in order to increase the chances of retrieving data.

 If the hard drive is not at all recognised by the system, nor the BIOS, be sure to check that the drive is also not making any noises.
 Clicking, whirring, or scratching sounds are a sure sign of physical failure, which may be causing the drive not to be recognised by your system.
 In these cases, a professional data recovery engineer is required to recover the data.